dina00/Linux-Server-Configuration-Project/readme.md

 - [https://www.codementor.io/@abhishake/minimal-apache-configuration-for-deploying-a-flask-app-ubuntu-18-04-phu50a7ft](https://www.codementor.io/@abhishake/minimal-apache-configuration-for-deploying-a-flask-app-ubuntu-18-04-phu50a7ft)
 - [https://github.com/AliMahmoud7/linux-server-configuration/tree/642be30054376ea4ea5676ce455da0d684548f40](https://github.com/AliMahmoud7/linux-server-configuration/tree/642be30054376ea4ea5676ce455da0d684548f40)
 - [https://aws.amazon.com/premiumsupport/knowledge-center/connect-http-https-ec2/](https://aws.amazon.com/premiumsupport/knowledge-center/connect-http-https-ec2/)

-## An Important Note:
+## Important Notes:
+- Set a password for the user grader.
+Don't just press enter, otherwise you won't be able to use sudo.
-- After creating the EC2 instance, don't forget to edit the port settings on the website so that port 2200 and port 80 are open to requests.
+- After creating the EC2 instance, don't forget to edit the port settings on the website so that port 2200 and port 80 are open to requests, this allows you to ssh into the instance and load the website.